Pirajá, Salvador: Etymology

-"Pirajá" is a term of Tupi origin: it means "that which is full of fish", through the combination of pirá (fish) and îá (full).
+"Pirajá" is a term of Tupi origin meaning "place full of fish", derived from the words pirá ("fish") and îá ("full").

 History

-The Battle of Pirajá is considered one of the main clashes of arms in the war for the Independence of Bahia, and was fought in the Cabrito-Campinas-Pirajá area.
-The main battle for independence, in which the people of Bahia defeated the forces of Portuguese colonialism in 1823, took place in the Pantheon of Pirajá, located in Largo de Pirajá.
-Every July 1st, the place receives the Symbolic Fire coming from the Recôncavo, representing the revolutionary villages established in the region.
-In the main square of the neighborhood, Pierre Labatut, the French general who fought in the Battle of Pirajá, has his remains in the local pantheon.
+The Battle of Pirajá is considered one of the major battles fought in the Cabrito-Campinas-Pirajá area.
+The main battle for independence, in which the people of Bahia defeated the Portuguese forces in 1823, took place in the Pantheon of Pirajá, located in Largo de Pirajá.
+Every July 1st, the place hosts the arrival of the Symbolic Flame from the Recôncavo, representing the revolutionary villages established in the region.
+In the main square of the neighborhood, Pierre Labatut, the French general who fought in the Battle of Pirajá, is buried in the local pantheon.

-The neighborhood is one of the oldest in Salvador: it emerged from sugar mills and the first Jesuit missions that arrived in Bahia during the colonization period, as noted by Professor Luís Henrique Dias Tavares: “In the Ribeira de Pirajá, the Jesuits established the village of São João de Plataforma in the early years of colonization, beginning the first experiences of catechesis.
+The neighborhood is one of the oldest in Salvador and developed around sugar mills and early Jesuit missions established in Bahia during the colonial period.
+According to Professor Luís Henrique Dias Tavares: "In the Ribeira de Pirajá, the Jesuits established the village of São João de Plataforma in the early years of colonization, beginning the first experiences of catechesis.
 There, the first sugar mills in the city emerged, such as El-Rei or Pirajá.

 In the São João sugar mill, which belonged to the Society of Jesus, Father António Vieira preached his first sermon in 1633.
 One of the oldest routes to the interior of the country, Estrada das Boiadas, ran through the hills of Pirajá.
-On the other hand, Enseada do Cabrito offered the only truly safe shelter for ships in the vicinity of the city.”
+On the other hand, Enseada do Cabrito offered the only truly safe shelter for ships in the vicinity of the city."

 Location

-The Pirajá neighborhood is located on the banks of the BR-324 and the Railway Suburbs of Salvador.
-It can be accessed via the BR-324 (from the North and East), DERBA Road (from the North), Estrada Velha de Campinas (from the South) and the Pirajá-Suburbana Connection (from the West).
-Pirajá has very few connections, roads and transportation to the Railway Suburbs Region and neighboring neighborhoods separated by the Cobre Dam, such as Rio Sena, Alto da Terezinha and Ilha Amarela.
+The neighborhood of Pirajá is located along BR-324 and near Salvador's Railway Suburb region.
+It can be accessed via BR-324 (from the north and east), DERBA Road (from the north), Estrada Velha de Campinas (from the south), and the Pirajá–Suburbana connection (from the west).

+Pirajá has limited road and public transport connections to the Railway Suburb region and to neighboring areas located across the Cobre Dam, such as Rio Sena, Alto da Terezinha, and Ilha Amarela.

 Labatut Festival

-The Labatut Festival has existed since 1853, created four years after the death of General Pierre Labatut.
-At that time, a pilgrimage to the general's tomb began, and to this day, he is revered as the main figure in the independence of Bahia.
-The Labatut Festival begins a week after the biggest celebration on July 2nd.
-On that occasion, the residents of Pirajá and neighboring neighborhoods gather and hold their own party, which lasts three days.
+The Labatut Festival was established in 1853, four years after the death of General Pierre Labatut.
+A pilgrimage to his tomb began at that time, and he continues to be revered as one of the leading figures in the Independence of Bahia.

+The festival takes place a week after the July 2 Independence Day celebrations.
+On this occasion, residents of Pirajá and neighboring areas organize a three-day celebration of their own.